Dionisiy/CA/adoptly.md

-In this prooject you'll use Bootstrap's grid to build another page layout.
+In this project you'll use Bootstrap's grid to build another page layout.